 - Olhão: Like no other city in the Algarve, Olhão on the Ria Formosa is linked to fishing.
-The local fish market is said to be one of the best in the Algarve, and the during the summer the „Festival do Marisco“, a one week festival of sea food is celebrated.
+The local fish market is said to be one of the best in the Algarve, and during the summer the „Festival do Marisco“, a one week festival of sea food is celebrated.

 - Portimão: The city on the estuary of the river Arade, already an important harbour during the times of the Phoenicians, is an international centre of water sports.
 Its main beach Praia da Rocha is one of the most popular holiday destinations in the Algarve.

 - Silves: During the Moorish period Silves was an important cultural centre in the south of the Iberian Peninsula for almost 500 years.
-The impressive castle, a monument of national prominence, is the most relevant testimony of this area in the Algarve.
+The impressive castle, a monument of national prominence, is the most relevant testimony of this era in the Algarve.

-- Vila do Bispo: The village situated in the extreme south-west of the Algarve on the border of the natural park of the Costa Vicentina.
+- Vila do Bispo: The village is situated in the extreme south-west of the Algarve on the border of the natural park of the Costa Vicentina.
 Better known is Sagres on the coast, according to the legend the place of the school of navigators of Henry the Navigator.

 Read more about the cities and villages in the Algarve!